Lone Star Conference Basketball: UT Tyler picked to place ninth

-The UT Tyler Patriots, led by third-year coach Louis Wilson, are picked to finish ninth in Lone Star Conference men's basketball this season, the league announced from Richardson on Tuesday.
+The UT Tyler Patriots, led by third-year coach Louis Wilson, are picked to finish ninth in Lone Star Conference men's basketball this season, the league announced on Tuesday from the conference headquarters in Richardson.

 Lubbock Christian is favored to claim a second straight LSC championship.